VidhyashreeX/AdtipFiles/Adtip/Project_Documentation/Ad_Rotation_System_Implementation.md

-# Ad Rotation System Implementation
+# Ad System Implementation - PubScale Only

 ## Overview

-This document describes the implementation of a recursive ad rotation system that alternates between two ad networks (PubScale and Business Collaboration) to maximize fill rates and revenue.
+This document describes the implementation of a simplified ad system that uses only PubScale ads.
+The rotation system has been removed to use a single ad network for better consistency and management.

-## Ad Networks Configuration
+## Ad Network Configuration

-### 1. PubScale Company (Bangalore)
+### PubScale Company (Bangalore) - Primary Network
 - **App ID**: `ca-app-pub-3206456546664189~6654042212`
 - **Ad Units**:
   - Banner: `/22387492205,23297313686/com.adtip.app.adtip_app.Banner0.1752230666`